maalfrid/Catch/README.md

 - Choose Singleplayer
 - Choose difficulty - Easy, Medium or Hard
 - Move the player by touch!
-  * Catch good objects and power-ups, but avoid bad objects.
+  * Catch good objects and power-ups, but avoid bad objects
   * The scoring system is described [here](#play-scoring)

 ![playguide-spg](https://user-images.githubusercontent.com/16878457/56753679-5d9a0200-678b-11e9-8d80-5d04aa662a3c.gif)